ali-ayb/BussBoss/README.md

 <!-- Implementation -->
 <img src="./readme/title4.svg"/>

-> Using the wireframes and mockups as a guide, we implemented the Coffee Express app with the following features:
+> Using the wireframes and mockups as a guide, we implemented the BussBoss app with the following features:

 ### User Screens (Mobile)
 | Login screen  | Register screen | Landing screen | Loading screen |